DB2-Limited/awesome-cheats/backend/nginx.md

 ### Headers and Expires
 Nginx allows us to set headers with __add_header__ directive followed by header name and value.

-An __Expires__ http header informs the client how long it can cache its response for.
+An _"Expires"_ http header informs the client how long it can cache its response for.
 It used for the data that doesn't change often, so the client can skip requesting it form the server every time and use its own cache.
-We can set up an __Expires__ header manually with standart __```add_header```__ directive, but Nginx provides a simple and convenient directive __```expires```__.
+We can set up _"Expires"_ header manually with standart __```add_header```__ directive, but Nginx provides a simple and convenient directive __```expires```__.
 It allows us to use Nginx's duration (in minutes, hours, months, etc.) instead of the full date value that required for that header by HTTP protocol spec.

 Following example shows how to set corresponding headers and an cache expiration time for 1 month for all static files in particular path.
   ```nginx